lithdew/reliable/README.md

 3. handle resending sent packets whose recipient hasn't been acknowledged after some timeout, and
 4. handle stopping/buffering up packets to be sent when the recipients read buffer is suspected to be full.

 ** This project is still a WIP!
-Scrub through the _FIXME_ and _TODO_ comments in the source code, write some unit tests, or open up a Github issue if you would like to help out!
+Scrub through the source code, write some unit tests, help out with documentation, or open up a Github issue if you would like to help out or have any questions!

 ## Protocol